Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 <mark style="background: #CACFD9A6;">"I need to get some of those too"</mark> - S
 <mark style="background: #ABF7F7A6;">"Do you know how many years you need to study before you actually earn a Shozoku?"</mark> - N
 [[Shoko]] just stares knowingly.
-<mark style="background: #FFF3A3A6;">"Well Ukshaka I'm not sure how much you know but from things we found here, and various other interactions with our pajama friends, We believe that they're holding our friend and Ulf at Ravenscrag."</mark> -O
+<mark style="background: #FFF3A3A6;">"Well [[Ukshaka]] I'm not sure how much you know but from things we found here, and various other interactions with our pajama friends, We believe that they're holding our friend and [[Ulf]] at Ravenscrag."</mark> -O
 "Hmm, I know the way.
 I could show it to you." - U
 <mark style="background: #FFF3A3A6;">"You would take us there?
 We could use your help"</mark> - O
-"If they have captured Ulf Of course." - U
+"If they have captured [[Ulf]] Of course." - U
 <mark style="background: #FFF3A3A6;">"Well then I think it settled.
 I think we should make our way there.
 Maybe we could do some reconnaissance again.
 These are very very dangerous enemies we are facing"</mark> - O
 <mark style="background: #BBFABBA6;">"How, how long is the trip there?"</mark> - G
-"Two days walk south of Kalsgard toward those grey hills there.
+"Two days walk south of [[Places/Inner Sea/Land of the Linnorm Kings/Kalsgard/Kalsgard|Kalsgard]] toward those grey hills there.
 One by horse.
 The way is boggy with shale hillocks.
-I will take you there and fight with you, for Ulf." - U
+I will take you there and fight with you, for [[Ulf]]." - U

 The party plans and shops.

-During this time [[Naoto no Hatsuyuki|Noe]] attempts to get graysons blood to use as a basis for antitoxins against the poisons we've seen the frozen shadows use so far but he refuses
+During this time [[Naoto no Hatsuyuki|Noe]] attempts to get graysons blood to use as a basis for antitoxins against the poisons we've seen the [[frozen shadows]] use so far but he refuses
 Later [[Shoko]] pulls [[Naoto no Hatsuyuki|Noe]] aside
 <mark style="background: #CACFD9A6;">"Um when we're doing this, when we're assaulting your former clan, are you sure?
 We might have to kill everyone in there."</mark> - S
 <mark style="background: #ABF7F7A6;">"Oh, I'm very much counting on that you do."</mark> - N
 <mark style="background: #CACFD9A6;">"There's nobody want us to try and set aside.
 No one.
 You want us to try and spare?"</mark> - S
 [[Naoto no Hatsuyuki|Noe]] stops, takes off her glasses and ponders the question while cleaning them putting them back on
 <mark style="background: #ABF7F7A6;">"I want you to kill them so thoroughly that Pharasma will not recognize their souls when they go for judgment.
 They're that kind of people.
-So, no, I don't want you to save anyone.
-Ameiko of course that's kind of the whole point of this But the rest? they know what they signed up for"</mark> - N
+So, no, I don't want you to save anyone. [[Ameiko Amatatsu|Ameiko]] of course that's kind of the whole point of this But the rest? they know what they signed up for"</mark> - N
 [[Shoko]] nods.
 <mark style="background: #ABF7F7A6;">"I appreciate that you ask though really."</mark> - N
 <mark style="background: #CACFD9A6;">"It's hard thing when we're about to do, but we gotta"</mark> - S